ssorj/flimflam/README.md

 * Capturing performance data.

-* Comparing the performance of existing code with some new code you've written.
+* Comparing the performance of existing code with new code you've written.

 * Seeing how the router performs compared to other relays.

-Flimflam uses the skrouterd (or nginx) on your executable path, and skrouterd uses the Proton on your library path.
+Flimflam uses the skrouterd on your executable path, and skrouterd uses the Proton on your library path.
 Make sure you set `PATH` and `LD_LIBARY_PATH` as you want them - that is, where you are installing the router and Proton under test.

 Flimflam has the notion of a "relay", which is simply an abstract term for some kind of router or reverse proxy.
 You can use the `--relay` option to change the relay for a test run.
-The options are `skrouterd`, `nginx`, and `none`.  `none` means there's no relay at all.
+The options are `skrouterd`, `nghttpx`, `nginx`, and `none`.  `none` means there's no relay at all.

-A "workload" in Flimflam terms is a client and server that performs some communication by way of the relay (if the relay is not `none`).
-The options are `builtin`, `iperf3`, `h2load`, and `h2load-h1`.
-`builtin` is a streaming TCP workload.
-Its implementation is in the `builtin` directory.  `h2load-h1` is a variant of `h2load` that uses HTTP/1 only.
+A "workload" in Flimflam terms is a client and server that performs some communication by way of the relay.
+The options are `builtin`, `iperf3`, `h2load`, and `h2load-h1`.  `builtin` is a streaming TCP workload.
+Its implementation is in the `builtin` directory.  `iperf3` is a widely used TCP benchmarking tool.  `h2load` is an HTTP/2 benchmaring took.  `h2load-h1` is a variant of `h2load` that uses HTTP/1 only.

-The workloads have some options.  `--jobs` sets the number of concurrent communications (default 2).  `--warmup` sets the spin-up time before measuring starts.  `--duration` sets the measurement time.
+The workloads have common options.  `--jobs` sets the number of concurrent communications (default 2).  `--warmup` sets the spin-up time before measuring starts (default 5 seconds).  `--duration` sets the measurement time (default 5 seconds).

 Each relay process is by default limited to 1 CPU.
 Use the `--cpu-limit` option to change this.
 Workloads have no imposed limit.